 Here, under ‘Formulas’ category, select ‘Manual’ in Calculation options and click on OK.

-Close the ‘Options’ screen, go back to the Excel file, click on File menu again and choose ‘Open’.
+Close the ‘Options’ screen, return to the Excel file, click on File menu again and choose ‘Open’.

 Thereafter, navigate to the corrupt workbook and then double-click to open.